+- 1 Click one of the following:

+- Paint tool

+- Effect tool

-• Image Sprayer tool 🕂
+- Image Sprayer tool

-• Eraser tool
+- Eraser tool

-Replace color brush tool
+- Replace color brush tool

-- Set the tool's attributes on the property bar. - Click Mask ▶ Create ▶ Brushstroke from mask. - Choose one of the following positions: - Middle of mask border centers the stroke on the edge of the editable area - Inside of mask- places the stroke inside the edge of the editable area - Outside of mask places the stroke outside the edge of the editable area.
+- 2 Set the tool's attributes on the property bar.

+- 3 Click Mask > Create > Brushstroke from mask.

+- 4 Choose one of the following positions:

+- Middle of mask border centers the stroke on the edge of the editable area

+- Inside of mask places the stroke inside the edge of the editable area

+- Outside of mask places the stroke outside the edge of the editable area.

-You can reapply color or an effect along the edges of an editable area by clicking Edit Repeat brushstroke, and clicking the Repeat stroke on mask button | In the Repeat stroke dialog box.
+You can reapply color or an effect along the edges of an editable area by clicking Edit Edit Repeat brushstroke, and clicking the Repeat stroke on mask button $\frac{1}{2}$ in the Repeat stroke dialog box.